shaimole/SAACO3/storage/EBS.md

 - good for database workloads, good storage pref and consistency
 - support ebs multi attach

+### Instance Store
+- highest performance but ephemeral
+- is lost even on hibernation
+- cannot be detached and attached to other [[EC2]]

 ## EBS Multi attach
 - Same AZ can attach same volume to multiple instances
 - only available for io2 and io1